A 4/3-Approximation Algorithm for Half-Integral Cycle Cut Instances of the TSP: Proof of

-To describe the transitions of the Markov chain, we need to give (randomized) rules that dictate, for a cycle cut $C$ and a pattern entering it, how to connect up its children.
-These rules will depend on whether $C$ is even or odd.
-The final form of the Markov chains is illustrated in \Cref{fig:general_mcs}. \red{In the figure, the variables on the arcs indicate that it is feasible to take the corresponding transition for any probability in the range of the variable.
-The meaning of taking one transition is as follows.
-Suppose the distribution of patterns entering cycle cut $C$ is $(p_1, p_2, p_3, p_4)$, and suppose $(q_1, q_2, q_3, q_4)$ is the resulting distribution after one transition of a Markov chain.
+To describe the transitions of the Markov chain, we give (randomized) rules that dictate, for a cycle cut $C$ and a pattern entering it, how to connect up its children.
+These rules depend on whether $C$ is even or odd.
+The final form of the Markov chains is illustrated in \Cref{fig:general_mcs}.\footnote{In the figure, if there is a variable on an arc, it means that any transition probability in the range of that variable is possible.
+For example, in $\pe$, we can transition from $S_2$ to $S_1$ with probability $z$ for any $z \in [0,1]$; the transition from $S_2$ to $S_3$ then happens with probability $1 - z$.} The meaning of taking one transition is as follows.
+Suppose the distribution of patterns entering $C$ is $(p_1, p_2, p_3, p_4)$, and suppose $(q_1, q_2, q_3, q_4)$ is the resulting distribution after one transition of a Markov chain.
 What this means is that for each child of $C$, the distribution of patterns entering it will be \textbf{either} $(q_1, q_2, q_3, q_4)$ or $(q_2, q_1, q_3, q_4)$ depending on if the child is straight or twisted, respectively (see \Cref{def:intersectingcyclecut} and \cref{fig:caterpillar}).
-It can be shown that if $(q_1,q_2,q_3,q_4)$ is the distribution induced on a child which is a straight cycle cut, then $(q_2,q_1,q_3,q_4)$ would be the distribution induced on a child which is a twisted cycle cut.
+In particular, it can be shown that if $(q_1,q_2,q_3,q_4)$ is the distribution induced on a child which is a straight cycle cut, then $(q_2,q_1,q_3,q_4)$ would be the distribution induced on a child which is a twisted cycle cut.
 Thus, it is sufficient to check that: i) the distributions induced on straight children lie in the feasible region and ii) if $(q_1,q_2,q_3,q_4)$ is a distribution induced on straight children, then $(q_2,q_1,q_3,q_4)$ is also in the feasible region.
-This corresponds to the set of distributions induced on the children being symmetric under this transformation.\footnote{Note that the feasible region is not symmetric under this transformation.
-The distribution induced on the children is thus a symmetric subset of the feasible region.}}
+This corresponds to the set of distributions induced on the children being symmetric under this transformation.\footnote{Note that the feasible region itself is \emph{not} symmetric under this transformation.
+The distribution induced on the children is thus a symmetric subset of the feasible region.}